ARCTraining/hpc2-software/book/course/conda.md

 $ conda env update --file environment.yml --prune
 ```

 Note that the environment does **not** need to be active to do this.
+You should pin any versions of libraries (such as `matplotlib=3.5.1`) that you don't want to update.

 ````{admonition} View full output
 :class: dropdown